cdrubin/pashlicks2/README.md

 Pashlicks2
 =========

+Pashlicks2 is a text processor that allows lua to be executed in the context of page generation.
+Developed as a static website generator she claims to be simple to extend.

 Pashlicks2 expects to be at the foot (root) of your site.
 She adds the execution of `_dir.lua` to the environment of the contents of a directory.